Maureen McGovern: Broadway career and return to music

-Recent career
+Later career

 From the 1990s into the 21st century, McGovern continued her careers in musical theatre, performing in concerts, and recording albums, and she occasionally made guest appearances on television.
 Other recordings include Baby I'm Yours (1992), a collection of her favorite songs from 1955 to 1970, and Out of This World (1996), a collection of songs by Harold Arlen.
 She was nominated twice for a Grammy, for her albums The Music Never Ends (1997), a collection of songs by Alan & Marilyn Bergman, and The Pleasure of His Company (1998), another voice/piano album.
+McGovern voiced the character of Rachel in the animated film Joseph: King of Dreams.

 In 2003, Out of This World and The Music Never Ends were re-released by Fynsworth Alley Records; both albums included bonus tracks, the former two, and the latter three.

 In 2005, McGovern returned to the Broadway stage as Marmee opposite Sutton Foster's Jo in the musical adaptation of Louisa May Alcott's Little Women.
 With negative reviews, it ended quickly, but McGovern reprised her role for the successful subsequent national tour.

 She continued to appear in concert as a headliner and as a guest with symphony orchestras around the country.
 A Long and Winding Road, released on the PS Classics label, covers singer–songwriters of the 1960s including Paul Simon, Joni Mitchell, Lennon–McCartney, and Randy Newman.
 She performed a concert act based on this material at the Metropolitan Room in New York City and the Rrazz Room in San Francisco.